roots/docs/trellis/remote-server-setup.md

 5. Consider setting `sshd_permit_root_login: false` in `group_vars/all/security.yml`.
 See the [Security docs](https://roots.io/trellis/docs/security/).
 6. Run `ansible-playbook server.yml -e env=<environment>` from your local machine (Ansible connects to your remote server via SSH).

-This leaves you with a *provisioned* server.
+This leaves you with a *provisioned- server.
 The next step is to [deploy](https://roots.io/trellis/docs/deploys/) your site.

 ## Re-provisioning